Baked Maryland Crab Cakes: Easy Appetizer or Dinner

 1. Reheat and eat!
 They will heat well in the oven or the microwave.

-2. Crab cake sandwich, of course!
+2. Make crab cake sandwiches, of course!
 And anything goes here.
-Try the crab cake on a roll with remoulade or tarter sauce mixed with old bay.
-Possible additions to your sandwich: onions, tomatoes, pickles, bacon, avocado.
-This is making me hungry!
+Try the crab cake on a roll with remoulade or tartar sauce mixed with Old Bay.
+Possible additions to your sandwiches: onions, tomatoes, pickles, bacon, avocado.
+Gotta go: This is making me hungry!